 Interested in holding a class for your group?
-Please contact Jessica.Smith@SEMSBoulder.org with questions.
+Please contact Audrey with questions.

-Student Emergency Medical Service (SEMS) was formed in 2004 in response to a death of local fraternity pledge member.
+Students for Education, Medicine, & Service (formerly Student Emergency Medical Services) was formed in 2004 in response to a death of local fraternity pledge member.
 He passed away because of excessive alcohol consumption prompted by peer pressure and a lack of knowledge on his fellow student’s part on how to prevent alcohol emergencies.
 SEMS founders believed that there was a way to convince fellow students to drink responsibly, a way to teach them the risks of binge drinking, and a way to foster a more collegial and supportive environment on the CU campus so that no person would be left to “sleep it off” and subsequently die from alcohol poisoning.
 The vision of SEMS was simple – prevent anymore student deaths.

 SEMS was officially created when J.T.
 Young, a CU faculty member and emergency room physician, agreed to join the cause by acting as faculty advisor and medical director for the group.
 This allowed the group of volunteer EMTs to provide medical care at events with the express purpose of preventing deaths from binge drinking through educating party-goers on alcohol related issues and treating various medical and alcohol related emergencies.